BinRoot/Haskell-Data-Analysis-Cookbook/Ch02/README.md

 Chapter 2, **Integrity and Inspection**, explains the importance of cleaning data through recipes about **trimming whitespace**, **lexing**, and **regular expression matching**.

 This is the accompanying source code for [Haskell Data Analysis Cookbook](http://haskelldata.com).
-Refer to the book for step-by-step documentation.
+Refer to the book for step-by-step explanations.

 <p align="center"><a href="http://haskelldata.com" target="_blank"><img src="http://haskelldata.com/images/ch02.png"/></a></p>